-Here are five ideas of what men really want for Father’s Day–in the subscription box category–listed in alphabetical order:
+Here are four ideas of what men really want for Father’s Day–in the subscription box category–that are a combination of clothing and cooking.

 1. Blue Apron

-One of the first meal kit services available, you can sign dad up for Blue Apron and use this link to save $40 off your first two boxes.
+One of the first meal kit services available, you can sign dad up for Blue Apron.
+Through the month Blue Apron is having flash sales.
+Right now, new customers get up to 13 free meals + free shipping on their first box!

 For regular meal kit services, our go to has been Hello Fresh.
 The recipes are easy, the ingredients not so esoteric and the menus delicious.